Golden mean (philosophy): Judaism

 Rambam in Mishneh Torah attributes this method to the first scholars (Chazal), and to Abraham.
 Indeed, a similar concept exists even in the Rabbinic literature, Tosefta and the Yerushalmi.
 Yitzhak Arama finds references even in the Bible.

 One such instance is Ecclesiastes 7:15-16, where the preacher admonishes his audience to "be not righteous over much" and to "be not over much wicked."
 Adam Clarke takes the phrase "righteous over much" to mean indulging in too much "austerity and hard study," and concludes that “there is no need of all this watching, fasting, praying, self-denial, etc., you carry things to extremes.
 Why should you wish to be reputed singular and precise?”
 Thus, the ideal of the golden mean may have existed as long as six hundred years before Aristotle.
 However, some scholars, such as Albert Barnes, hold a slightly different interpretation of Ecclesiastes 7:16-17.

-Ahead of the times Rambam, 1138-1204 AD (probably due to Plato's and Aristotle’s engagement with Ethics), determined that a person has to take care of his soul as well as his body, and just as a person who is sick in his body turns to the doctor, a person who has mental illness needs to go to the doctor of the soul, which is, according to him, the philosopher or the sage.
-Rambam opposed the deterministic approach, arguing that a person has free will and the ability to change its properties.

 The golden mean is also a core principle in Musar literature in which practitioners are encouraged to bring every character trait (middah; plural middot) into a balanced place between extremes.
 For example, it is not good to have too much patience, but it is not good to live without any patience at all.
 Musar can be said to involve being mindful enough to bring one's character traits, thoughts and desires into a balanced state in real time; living one's life in accord with the golden mean.